Karunia is unique.

 It was a few weeks before Candra felt able to share Karunia‚Äôs full diagnosis with Angel. ‚ÄúMy body was shivering upon hearing the confession of my husband,‚ÄĚ describes Angel. ‚ÄúI just cried and wondered why God had entrusted this to me.‚ÄĚ

 Locally there was misunderstanding and fear surrounding Karunia.
 Candra and Angel found it incredibly painful when local children would run away afraid from their baby girl.

 Hope offered by the local church

 From the start, our local church partner was committed to supporting the family and educating the wider community about Karunia‚Äôs worth.
-Angel and Karunia were enrolled in the Compassion Child Survival Programme where Angel was given parenting classes.
+Angel and Karunia were enrolled in Compassion Child Survival Interventions where Angel was given parenting classes.
 Through home visits and activities, Angel and Candra began to feel supported and hopeful for their daughter‚Äôs future.

 Early intervention from the programme helped Karunia to grow healthily.
 With no hospital in Bongkudai and a four hour drive to the capital of North Sulawesi, Manado, the monthly medical checks provided by the project were crucial.
 In 2012, the programme, in conjunction with a government grant, enabled Karunia to have an operation to create fingers on her right hand.